VianneyMI/monggregate/docs/intro/mongodb-aggregation-framework.md

 ### **Pipeline**

 A pipeline is a set of stages that are executed in sequence.
 The output of a stage is the input of the next stage.
 The output of the last stage is the output of the pipeline.
+The input of the first stage in a pipeline are the entire set of documents of the collection targeted by the pipeline.

 ### **Operator**

 Operators are the tools used within each stage to perform specific operations on the data.
 They allow for a wide range of computations, transformations, and evaluations.
 Examples of operators include arithmetic operators, logical operators, array operators, and more.

-Operator expressions are similar to functions that take arguments

 ### **Expression**